RManLuo/globalprotect-docker/README.md

 On the first run, navigate to `http://localhost:8083` in the web browser to provide authentication credentials.
 On subsequent invocations, the container will  try to use the cached credentials.

-When the connection is established, configure your applications to use the provided SOCKS5 proxy.
+When the connection is established, configure your applications to use the provided SOCKS5 proxy (SOCKS5 Port: 10081 by default).
 For example, Firefox:

 <img src="screenshots/screenshot3.png">